• Skip to primary navigation

 • Print the Recipe Card

-Confit means that something has been cooked in the oven while being submerged in oil.
+Confit means that something has been cooked while being submerged in oil.
 When you cook garlic this way, you end up with roast garlic cloves that are soft and creamy, but maintain their shape and size.
-Unlike roasting garlic in foil which for me always turns out to be a delicious, smushed mess once it's out the foil packs.
+(Unlike roasting garlic in foil which for me always turns out to be a delicious, smushed mess once it's out of the foil packs.
+Plus I'm much more likely to burn it!)

 Ingredients for roast garlic confit.